 So, what should you do if you suspect your cat is stressed?
 Firstly, do not force them out of their new sleeping place.
 According to Phys, providing your cat with a hide box (or somewhere safe to escape to) can actually help to reduce stress levels.
 If you force them out of their hiding place, you’ll probably only make things worse.

 In the meantime, try and tackle whatever is causing your cat to be stressed.
 Is another pet scaring them or stealing their food?
 Are your cat’s food and water bowls clean?
-Do they have a litter box to themselves?
+Do they have a litter box for themselves?
 Has there been too much noise in the household lately?
 Try to eliminate any stressors and consider using a pheromone plug-in to help your cat relax.

 Is My Cat Sleeping in New Places Due to Allergies?